-"The Cult-Of-Trump" or "How Stupid Can People Be?"
+"The Cult-of-Trump" or "How Stupid Can People Be?"

 Since blogging nearly ten years ago, I have continuously sought to look at reality objectively (that is, without the liberal and/or conservative bent...as if those two life forms were the only ones in the known universe).
 For the most part, I have adhered to the practices of offering solutions—not just rant and rave about sociopolitical issues—and going out of my way not to purposefully offend my readers…with an explicit purpose that I will reveal later.
 But for the first time, I am going to go out of my way to intentionally provoke a segment of my readership…just to prove my point.
 My point—and the subject of this post—is that supporters of Donald Trump illustrate the reality that they represent more of a rabid cult following than mere political supporters ( subject I recently touched on recently in a previous two-part blog posting, “Conservatism In The Age of Trump, Parts 1 & 2”).

 Some of you already know this.
 But for those of you who don’t, I invite you to visit any news website that regularly features news on the sociopolitical front.
 Pay close attention to the comments sections.
 Facebook news feeds are a great introduction to the Cult-of-Trump.
 Getting right to the point, these people are beyond fanatical.
-They are every bit the thin-skinned “snowflakes” (a derogatory term they often use in their comments and responses to describe those who can’t stomach the idea that Trump won last year’s elections…one that I have appropriated for this piece, simple because it describes them far more those they accuse of being such) that their false “messiah” is.
+They are every bit the thin-skinned “snowflakes” (a derogatory term they often use in their comments and responses to describe those who can’t stomach the idea that Trump won last year’s elections…one that I have appropriated for this piece, simply because it describes them far more those they accuse others of being such) that their false “messiah” is.

 Most everyone with eyes to see, and a mind that is comprised of more than a single firing neuron can see that Donald Trump is exceptionally susceptible to bruises to his ego, whether he is outright insulted, or when others have the nerve to defy His Holiness’ wishes.
 In response to any personal slight, he customarily takes to Twitter, or calls a rally where is he usually embedded in the safety of his most rabid—and gullible—cultists, and insults them…with their tacit blessing (usually by way of raucous applause and laughter).
 Oblivious to the lack of tact, class, maturity, and presidential caliber that such actions represent, his cult-following usually ignores these high-ground attributes by supporting his responses, and—not once—considering how immature, and rather stupid he looks compared to his fellow world leaders.
 More to the point, no matter how inappropriate, offensive, unprofessional, or embarrassing his behavior is, there's always someone around in Trump’s orbit of personality to defend his actions with near-insane reasoning and/or twisted logic.